 We understand it can be stressful for parents to leave their children with new faces, especially in the early stages.
 For this reason, we have a strong emphasis on communicating with parents and whilst we would always welcome the opportunity to talk with you personally, we employ several different methods to ensure that we are always available to you, ensuring we are all kept well informed.

-- EIKOH App – the Centre has a custom secure mobile-based portfolio platform that aims to ensure your child receives the best support possible and that you are involved and kept up-to-date with your child’s development.
+- OWNA App – the Centre has a secure mobile-based portfolio platform that aims to ensure your child receives the best support possible and that you are involved and kept up-to-date with your child’s development.
 It allows parents to see their child’s activities at any time while Educators can share photos, videos, stories and reflections in real time.
 Parents can read and respond to posts, upload photos and videos and stay updated on announcements and calendar events.
+Important information and upcoming events are sent by the app

 - Communication pockets – every child has a pocket in which notices and letters are placed.
 Parents may also use these to pass on information to other parents.